SonyCSLParis/audio-metrics/README.md

 ## Citation

-For more information on the audio prompt adherence metric, and to cite this work use:
+For more information on the audio prompt adherence metric, and to cite this work, please use:

->  Maarten Grachten and Javier Nistal, 2025, Accompaniment Prompt Adherence: A Measure for Evaluating Music Accompaniment Systems.
+>  M. Grachten and J. Nistal.
+(2025).
+Accompaniment Prompt Adherence: A Measure for Evaluating Music Accompaniment Systems.
 Proceedings of the International Conference on Acoustics, Speech, and Signal Processing.
 IEEE.
 Hyderabad, India.